wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 Use cases
 =========

-This section shows some custom SCA use cases for different operating systems.
-We provide detailed steps on how to replicate the use cases.
+This section shows some custom SCA use cases for various operating systems.
+We provide detailed steps on how to replicate these use cases.

 Prerequisites
 -------------